 If you are seeking a ride-sharing situation, use the GA Email Discussion List (for Unitarian Universalists (UUs) attending or planning to attend GA to share GA-related information, questions and discussion, as well as look for roommates, rides etc.).

-Buying items such as fruit, bagels, granola bars, instant oatmeal, and bottled water can eliminate the need to buy breakfast and lunch out.
+Buying items such as fruit, bagels, granola bars, instant oatmeal, and carrying a refillable water bottle can eliminate the need to buy breakfast and lunch out.

 See our list of local grocery stores.